rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 As of now, our [guide to getting SSL certificates with certbot](../security/generating_ssl_keys_lets_encrypt.md) has been updated with some basic instructions for `nginx`.
 Go give that a look, as it has full instructions for installing certbot, as well as generating the certificates.

-The time is coming when browsers maight even just stop letting people see sites without certificates be used at all, so make sure you get one for every site.
+The time is coming when browsers maight even just stop letting people see sites without certificates at all, so make sure you get one for every site.

 ## Additional Configuration Options and Guides